 1) Price your home right – from Day 1!
 Do your research regarding pricing of comparable homes in your neighborhood and County, and price it right from the beginning.
 Negotiation is key, of course, but you also want to price your home in a way that encourages qualified prospective buyers to come take a look.

 2) Promotion is key.
-It’s imperative to have a well-balanced marketing strategy, including: print advertising, good signage at the home and on the adjoining streets, mobile advertising, a strong online presence, and of course an expanded MLS listing with high quality photos.
+It’s imperative to have a well-balanced marketing strategy, including: print advertising, good signage at the home and on the adjoining streets, mobile advertising, even knowing how to use digital signage, having a strong online presence, and of course an expanded MLS listing with high quality photos.

 3) Consider throwing in extras like a new washer and dryer or kitchen appliances.
 If asked, be open to negotiating on smaller items like assisting with closing costs or assisting with a partial property tax payment.

 4) Clear the clutter – from the kitchen counters, from the guest room, from the office and the garage.
 Yes, it takes work, but you want to highlight your home’s space and storage, not the lack of space and storage!
 Most of the people from sellers to owners that may just look to improve their homes.